YOGINIMAHIMA1/FINALPROJECT/Readme.md

 * License for the Network File Sharing Server & Client Project to FinalProject Members.

 # References for the Network File Sharing Server & Client Project
-`When documenting a project, it's essential to include references that provide credit to any external resources, libraries, or documentation that were consulted or used during the development process.
-Here’s a general list of references that you might include:`
     `Main  Refrence`
   # Special Thanks To ShweatanK sir .
 This Project Has Been Made Under his Guidance.
 `1.
 Standard Libraries & APIs:`